chromium/chromium/net/docs/proxy.md

 ```

 The complete rules are slightly more complicated.
 For instance on
-Windows we will also recognize `loopback`, and there is special casing of
+Windows we will also recognize `loopback`.
-`localhost6` and `localhost6.localdomain6` in Chrome's localhost matching.

 This concept of implicit proxy bypass rules is consistent with the
 platform-level proxy support on Windows and macOS (albeit with some differences